drc-cs/SPRING25-GENERATIVE-AI/lectures/L02/slides.md

 1. **Data Compression**: Columnar databases may employ techniques such as Run Length Encoding (where repetitions of a value are condensed into a single entry with a count) and Dictionary Encoding (which uses a dictionary of unique values and indices) to conserve storage space and boost query efficiency.

-2. **Vectorized Execution**: This programming approach leverages CPU vector registers to process entire arrays of data with a single instruction, improving performance by utilizing parallel data processing.
-The use of vectorized execution efficiently harnesses SIMD capabilities in software.
+2. **Vectorized Execution**: Vectorized execution refers to the ability to process data in batches or vectors rather than one row at a time.
+This approach takes advantage of modern CPU architectures and SIMD capabilities, leading to significant performance improvements.

 3. **SIMD (Single Instruction, Multiple Data)**: SIMD refers to the hardware architecture that allows for the simultaneous execution of a single operation on multiple data points.
 This capability is essential for parallel processing in columnar storage, enabling high performance and efficiency.